AndriyLin/pi-forall/notes.md

          a b         - function applications
          (x:A) -> B  - dependent function type, aka Pi
          Type        - the 'type' of types

+	注: (x:A) -> B is actually πx : A .
+B, just like forall (x : A), B 里头 B may contain x

 Note that we are using the *same* syntax for expressions and types.
 For clarity, I'll used lowercase letters `a` for expressions and uppercase letters